What is a poem?

-Yes, but none of these powers actually defines poetry, because none of them is unique to poetry.
+These are great powers.
+But none of them actually defines poetry, because none of them is unique to poetry.
 When you think about it, emotional power and linguistic freshness, along with all the other qualities we usually think of as "poetic," could occur just as easily in prose (think of a lyrical piece of prose like the ending of Joyce's Ulysses).
 This is true of eloquence, concision, rhythm, musical patterns of consonants and vowels, carefully chosen diction, an emotionally moving tone, metaphors, similes, "the best words in the best order"—all just as evident in lyrical prose as in lyrical poetry.
 Furthermore, we can easily imagine a text that anyone would agree is a poem that has none of these qualities.
 So the truth is that none of these elements defines poetry.
 And even elements such as extreme rhythmicality, rhetorical repetition, and high amounts of word music don't necessarily make a text a poem either—as long as we can't predict when they will occur.

 It was the process of editing the anthology An Exaltation of Forms (2002) that helped me finally to hone and complete the definition of poetry I had been pondering since entering graduate school in creative writing in 1983.
 Having mulled over and tested this definition continually with poems of all kinds in the 15 years since the anthology came out, I am confident that it works.
 It's a definition both capacious and exacting.
-Because any language element can be repeated to create a poem, as long as the "structured, not decorated" distinction is maintained, this definition encompasses any type of poem I can think of: a sonnet, a slam performance poem, a haiku, Paradise Lost, a procedural poem, a free verse diary entry, a prose poem, a blues poem, a pantoum.
+Because any language element can be repeated to create a poem, as long as the "structured, not decorated" distinction is maintained, this definition encompasses any type of poem: sonnet, slam performance poem, haiku, Paradise Lost, procedural poem, free verse narrative, erasure poem, prose poem, blues poem, pantoum.